ncperdomo/FICORO_GNSS/README.md

 7. **Velocity field combination:** Estimate median velocities and uncertainties for the East and North velocity components at collocated stations.

-8. **Manual filtering**: Remove outliers based on geographical coordinates and radii, generating cleaned data files and logs of removed stations.
-The script uses parallel processing to handle multiple input velocity fields in different reference frames efficiently.
+8. **Manual filtering**: Remove outliers based on geographical coordinates and radii, generating cleaned data sets and logs of removed stations.

 9. **Scaling velocity uncertainties:** Horizontal velocity uncertainties are adjusted to match the same percentile in a subjectively chosen target log-normal distribution, following the approach by [Piña-Valdez., et al., (2022)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021JB023451).